lf-energy/foundation/project-proposal.md

 New Project Proposals
 =====================

-This is a draft of a form to be created for project proposals to the TAC.
+This is a draft of a form to be created for project proposals to the LF Energy TAC and Board.
 Needs to stay in sync with other docs & be confirmed by TAC before creating an actual form.

 I. General information
 ----------------------